gcrate/sml-hackaton-example/java-api/README.md

 On the lambda console set the handler as `com.sincemylast.api.ApiHandler::handleRequest`

+Instructions for AWS Setup with Lambda and API Gateway can be found [here](/AWS-Setup.md)

 ## Env Variables
 * NEXMO_PHONE_NUM = 12012790705
 * NEXMO_API_KEY = 3f36b6b3